newrelic/newrelic_plugins_puppet/README.md

 `version` - _(optional)_ Plugin version.
 Defaults to latest release version

 `java_options` - _(optional)_ String of java options that will be passed to the init script java command.
 E.g. `-Dhttps.proxyHost=proxy.example.com -Dhttps.proxyPort=12345` for proxy support.
+Defaults to `-Xmx128m` (max 128mb heap size) but may be overridden.

 ####Class